 All mundane tasks on the settlements were done by inmates minimising the cost to the government.
 The aim was to strip inmates of respect and dignity, and create a cheap and compliant labour force.
 Freedom of movement was restricted, unless they had the ‘dog tag’ which allowed some rights but required papers, which could be inspected and removed at any time.
 No-one could own property.
 World War II brought renewed optimism but it was crushed again in the assimilation of the 1950s.
 Queensland had the strongest reserve system in Australia but it was also the slowest state to react to decolonisation.
 The Queensland Act was abandoned in 1965 but restrictions on freedom of movement were not lifted in Cherbourg until 1972.

 By then the local MP, a strange, awkward New Zealand-born Danish Lutheran named Joh Bjelke-Petersen had become accidental premier of Queensland.
-Joh would later claim Queensland’s Aborigines lived “on the clover” and would become as rich as the sheiks of Arabia.
+Joh claimed Queensland’s Aborigines lived “on the clover” and would become as rich as the sheiks of Arabia.
 His constituents in Cherbourg have yet to see the oil.
-According to Sandra Morgan, they would see Joh once every three years, looking for the settlement vote.
+According to Sandra Morgan, they saw Joh once every three years, looking for the settlement vote.
 He also used Cherbourg workers on his farm at Bethany who were paid, said Morgan with a wry smile, “peanuts”.